 Solid bar benefits

-MORE VALUE FOR MONEY: from internal research we encountered that solid shampoo bars tend to last longer (mostly 2 or 3 times longer lasting than liquid counterparts) too, offering better value for money to consumers and making them more affordable in the long run.
+- MORE VALUE FOR MONEY: from internal research we encountered that solid shampoo bars tend to last longer (mostly 2 or 3 times longer lasting than liquid counterparts) too, offering better value for money to consumers and making them more affordable in the long run.
 Also it is multipurpose and not only specific for hair, as it can be used for face and body cleansing too.
 So longer lasting 2-in-1 or 3-in-1 application.

 - FOR SENSITIVE SKIN & SCALP CARE: Solid bars can be customisable with different ingredients through production to formulate multipurpose applications for solid shampoo bar and face cleansers, body bar and other applications.
 Also, using solid bases with mild ph levels like syndet, can address sensitive skin & provide gentle scalp care solutions.